yusrah247/Dufuna18/README.md

 # How to make a submission
 If you want to make a submission for a week where the topic was 'sample'
-- Create a new branch
+- Create a new branch.
-- Navigate to the folder that has your name in the submissions folder
+- Navigate to the folder that has your name in the submissions folder.
+- Create a folder for the task using the topic of the week as name.
+Example: `VersionControl`
-- Added necessary files/content for the task
+- Add necessary files/content for the task to the folder.
-- Add the new files/content to git and commit your changes
+- Add the new files/content to git and commit your changes.
-- Push to your forked repository and subsequently make a Pull request to the main repository
+- Push to your forked repository and subsequently make a Pull request to the main repository.
 - Keep checking to ensure your pull request has been merged or have comments so you can address as only merging of your pull request signifies task completion.

 # Pull Request